Jenny Mortimer

 Sugars are one of the fundamental building blocks of life.
 Whether glycosylating proteins or lipids, or as complex polysaccharides, they are essential to the health of the cell.
 However, unlike DNA and protein, these complex sugar molecules are built without an apparent template.
 An enormous number of combinations are possible due to the different starting molecules (monosaccharides) and the myriad ways they can be linked together.
 We know that assembly is carefully controlled by the organism, since serious pathologies can result when this process goes wrong.
 Yet, we know surprisingly little about how this happens.

 My research focus is to understand the mechanisms that drive glycan assembly.
 This includes making the substrates (the nucleotide sugars), transporting them to the correct compartment in the cell, and synthesizing the polysaccharides.
-Questions about how these processes are regulated, as well as how the completed molecules are exported and arranged to form the wall are essential if we want to predictably engineer biomass to produce the fuels and materials that we will require in the future.
+Questions about how these processes are regulated, as well as how the completed molecules are exported and arranged to form the wall, are essential if we want to predictably engineer biomass to produce the fuels and materials that we will require in the future.
+Alongside this, we are building the modeling and synbio tools to allow us to predictably and precisely build engineered cell walls both in model systems but also in field-ready dedicated biomass crops.

 Projects